microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

     A: Yes, you can use the [REST API](https://learn.microsoft.com/rest/api/azure/devops/serviceendpoint/endpoints/create?view=azure-devops-rest-7.1&tabs=HTTP "https://learn.microsoft.com/rest/api/azure/devops/serviceendpoint/endpoints/create?view=azure-devops-rest-7.1&tabs=HTTP").
 Simply remove the *serviceprincipalkey* attribute.
 Before making the request, you first need to create a Service Principal with the right federated credential.
 This can be done with the [Azure CLI](https://learn.microsoft.com/cli/azure/ad/app/federated-credential?view=azure-cli-latest#az-ad-app-federated-credential-create "https://learn.microsoft.com/cli/azure/ad/app/federated-credential?view=azure-cli-latest#az-ad-app-federated-credential-create") or [Microsoft Graph API](https://learn.microsoft.com/graph/api/application-post-federatedidentitycredentials?view=graph-rest-1.0&tabs=http "https://learn.microsoft.com/graph/api/application-post-federatedidentitycredentials?view=graph-rest-1.0&tabs=http").
 The federated subject needs to match the Service Connection name: `sc://<org name>/<project name>/<service connection name>`.
 -   Q: Can I use a Managed Identity instead of a Service Principal to set up Workload Identity federation?
     A: Yes, it is possible to use [Managed Identity for Workload Identity federation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp).
 To set this up, use the [manual configuration](https://github.com/microsoft/azure-pipelines-tasks/blob/users/geekzter/oidc-preview-docs/docs/service-connections/azure-oidc/manual-configuration.md#federated-managed-identity) and populate `clientId`, `tenantId` from the Managed Identity's properties.
 [Here is a sample script](https://github.com/geekzter/azure-pipeline-scripts/blob/main/scripts/create_azurerm_msi_oidc_service_connection.ps1) to configure a Service Connection with a Federated Managed Identity.
+-   Q: The AzurePowerShell task does not work on Linux, what can we do?
+    A: This task will be released later, see status overview at the top of this page.

 ## More information